CatalystCode/spk/docs/hld-management.md

 ### init

-Initialize the HLD repository by creating an `azure-pipelines.yaml` file, if one does not already exist.
+Initialize the HLD repository by creating an `manifest-generation.yaml` file, if one does not already exist.

 ```
 Usage: spk hld init|i [options]

 Initialize your hld repository.
-Will add the azure-pipelines yaml files to your working directory/repository if it does not already exist.
+Will add the manifest-generation.yaml file to your working directory/repository if it does not already exist.

 Options:
   --git-push  SPK CLI will try to commit and push these changes to a new origin/branch. (default: false)